Explosion247/milestone-project-1/README.md

 <br>
 During the creation of this page i had to change two things

-- remove the summary tab because it was the same as the description
+- Remove the summary tab because it was the same as the description
-- on the smaller screens make the information into a 2x2 grid
+- On the smaller screens make the information into a 2x2 grid
 <details>
 <summary>click to view wireframe</summary>